philanderson888/course-notes/Cyber/Cloud/README.md

 Hosting cloud services on premises

-### Deploying Cloud Technology Locall : Azure Stack and AWS Outposts
+### Deploying Cloud Technology Locally : Azure Stack and AWS Outposts

 - Azure Stack : subset of its services and makes available to local providers
 - Sold as hardware and software package together